briansu2004/udemy-devops-real-projects/Vagrant.md

 ### Vagrant password

-The default password is "Vagrant"
+The default password is "vagrant"